rikerfi/robotframework-xunitmodifier/README.md

 ## Simple Installation
 Clone this repository or just download the `xom.py` file.
 Place the `xom.py` file to your `PYTHONPATH` or use `--pythonpath` specifier for Robot Framework test run.
 See examples below.
-Examples assumes `xom.py` is located to very same folder than `.robot` files.
+Examples assume `xom.py` is located to very same folder than `.robot` files.

 ## Example Usage